mk1859/seed_size/README.md

 ## Pre-filtering single seed data

-Similarly to single-cell experiments, our count data is sparse.
+Similarly to single-cell experiments, our reads count data is sparse.
 We needed to clean it by:
 1) removing non-protein-coding genes
 2) removing of genes encoded in organelles
 3) removing summary lines at the last rows of the count matrix